 The models resulted in a slight loss of accuracy when predicting the spawning distributions of each stock 1, 2, and 3 years into the future (Figure 11), but the predictions were well below the RMSE associated with a model with no predictive ability (dashed line; Figure 11).
-For both stocks the 2018 data consistently had the lowest prediction accuracy with the models tending to predict individuals where none were observed.
+For both stocks, the 2018 data consistently had the lowest prediction accuracy with the models tending to predict individuals where none were observed.
 This is in agreement with observations of the survey biomass indices being near historic lows for both stocks in 2018 (Andrushchenko et al. 2018; Legault and McCurdy 2018).
-Generally, the predictive error from these models were at the high end of the range of the model error estimates when data were available, this indicates that the predictions from these models cmay be able to predict the spatial OP patterns for both stocks up to 3 years into the future (Figure 11).
+Generally, the predictive error from these models were at the high end of the range of the model error estimates when data were available, this indicates that the predictions from these models may be able to predict the spatial OP patterns for both stocks up to 3 years into the future (Figure 11).

 DISCUSSION

 The SDMs developed here incorporate environmental, spatial, and multi-scale temporal information to partition dynamic changes which occur both inter and intra-annually from static environmental relationships.
-This framework enables a more in depth understanding of the impact of temporal shifts in species distributions than simpler aggregation based indices that are often used in fisheries science to indicate temporal shifts in a stocks distribution (e.g. Reuchlin-Hugenholtz et al. 2015 and see Supplemental Figure 15 showing the Gini index time series for Yellowtail Flounder and Atlantic Cod on Georges Bank for each survey).
-A general shift in the distributions of both species towards the east and north was identified, in both cases this shift was in large part due to the loss of core area in the southern and western portion of GB (primarily in US waters).
+This framework accounts for temporal shifts in species distributions better? more fully? than simpler aggregation based indices that are often used in fisheries science to indicate temporal shifts in a stock’ s distribution (e.g. Reuchlin-Hugenholtz et al. 2015 and see Supplemental Figure 15 showing the Gini index time series for Yellowtail Flounder and Atlantic Cod on Georges Bank for each survey).
+A general shift in the distributions of both species towards the east and north was identified.
+In both cases, this shift was in large part due to the loss of core area in the southern and western portion of GB (primarily in US waters).
 In addition, the analysis of surveys from different times of the year provided a snapshot of the seasonal changes in the distributions of the species; the Yellowtail Flounder distribution was relatively stable throughout the year, while Atlantic Cod moved towards the northeastern slope of GB during the fall.
 Finally, the models were able to predict the location of Atlantic Cod and Yellowtail Flounder during spawning up to 3 years in the future with only a modest loss of predictive ability.
-The SDMs developed here can be used to identify regions of consistently high and low probability of occurrence, quantify changes in the size of a core area over time and between seasons (surveys), quantify how rapidly shifts in their distributions occur, and provide short term forecasts of the spatial OP patterns in future years.
+The SDMs developed here can be used to identify regions of consistently high and low probability of occurrence, quantify changes in the size of a core area over time and between seasons (surveys), quantify how rapidly distribution shifts occur, and provide short term forecasts of the spatial OP patterns in future years.

 The core area for Atlantic Cod collapsed rapidly in the early 1990s in unison with the collapse of Atlantic Cod (and other groundfish) stocks throughout the Northwest Atlantic (Bundy et al. 2009).
-Since the collapse, the size of the core area has remained relatively consistent but has continued to slowly shift to the northeast with this shift more pronounced in the Fall.
-The loss of core area from the warmer southern and western reaches of the bank have primarily been the reason for the apparent shift in the distribution of cod into Canadian waters.
-In more recent years, the Fall distribution of Atlantic Cod was likely located on the northeastern slope of the bank and outside of the core survey domains of these surveys.
+Since the collapse, the size of the core area has remained relatively consistent but has continued to slowly shift to the northeast especially? in the Fall.
+The loss of core area from the warmer southern and western reaches of the bank have been the primary reason for the apparent shift in the distribution of cod into Canadian waters.
+In more recent years, the Fall distribution of Atlantic Cod was likely located on the northeastern slope of the bank and outside of the core survey domains.